 Do you suffer from TMJ?
 Temporomandibular Joint Disorder (TMJ) is most commonly due to fascial restrictions that are altering the alignment of the jaw.
 The symptoms of this condition can include tightness and pain of the jaw, headaches, neck pain, grinding of the teeth, difficulty opening the jaw fully and chewing.
 Myofascial Release Therapy is a very successful treatment for TMJ, and clients have received extraordinary results!

 Are you a breast cancer survivor?
-Phyllis is a certified Pink Ribbon Breast Cancer Recovery Specialist, and has developed a program integrating Myofascial Release Therapy, Movement Reeducation and specific Pilates exercises, helping to release scar tissue and fascial restriction, stretch and strengthen the shoulder, chest, back, and abdominal muscles, improving range of motion to those areas affected by breast cancer surgery and any adjuvant treatments and reconstruction surgeries.
+Phyllis is also a certified Pink Ribbon Breast Cancer Recovery Specialist, and is skilled at helping her clients to release scar tissue and fascial restriction, stretch and strengthen the shoulder, chest, back, and abdominal muscles, improving range of motion to those areas affected by breast cancer surgery and any adjuvant treatments and reconstruction surgeries.
 It doesn’t matter if your surgery was recent or years ago!

 Myofascial Release Therapy is very effective at releasing scar tissue and restoring flexibility and mobility to the affected area.

-Meet Stan Shipcott, a client with Parkinsons who receives regular MFR sessions:
+Meet Stan Shipcott, a client with Parkinsons disease:

 Results of Myofascial Release Therapy Include: